Food

 I had the privilege of styling Zsaszsa for the variety show, “ASAP” a few months back.
 It was during that time too that she was renovating her house.
 She shared with me that she was she can’t wait to move to her family’s new home.

-A few weeks ago, she tweeted that she was shopping for kitchenware as her house is finally done!
+She even tweeted that she was shopping for kitchenware as her house is finally done!
 Congrats, Zsa P.!

 Dear “Zsazhing“, I hope you’ll try this recipe in your new kitchen.
 Luto-lutuan lang ang peg!
 I miss you!

-Vegetarian Spaghetti Bolognese A la Jenni
+Vegetarian Spaghetti “Bolognese” A la Jenni

 Ingredients: